turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ## Conclusion

-Alright, so we have deployed the modified NFT smart contract with Marketplace functionality on the testnet.
-You can do more experiment by calling other function like `delete_from_market` and so on.
-You can also connect this contract with javascript sdk `near-api-js` and create the frontend side for your marketplace.
+Congratulations!
+We have deployed the modified NFT smart contract in AssemblyScript with the Marketplace functionality on the NEAR Testnet.
+You can now keep experimenting by calling other functions like `delete_from_market` and others.
+You can also connect this contract with the javascript sdk `near-api-js` and create the frontend application for your marketplace.

-Please remember that this code is not intended for production, there are still few other things to consider if you wanted to deploy it on mainnet like disable the transfer method if the token is listed on market and so on.
+Please remember that this code is not intended for production.
+There are still few other things to consider if you wanted to deploy it on Mainnet like disabling the transfer method if the token is listed on the market, among other things.

+The complete code can be found on Github.